AnaylsisKris/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.

 1. What libraries did we import?
+- datetime
+- logging
+- multiprocessing
+- os
+- platform
+- sqlite3
+- sys
+- time

-1. Where do we set the TASK_DURATION_SECONDS?
+2. Where do we set the TASK_DURATION_SECONDS?
+- line 40

-1. How many functions are defined?
+3. How many functions are defined?
+-  7

-1. What are the function names?
+4. What are the function names?
+- recreate_database
+- create_table
+- drop_table
+- insert_pet
+- process_one
+- process_two
+- process_three

-1. In general, what does each function do?
+5. In general, what does each function do?
+- recreate_database: drops and recreates the database
+- create_table: creates a table in the database
+- drop_table: drops the table if it exists
+- insert_pet: inserts a pet into pets table
+- process_one: defines P1
+- process_two: defines P2
+- process_three: defines P3

-1. Where does the execution begin?
+6. Where does the execution begin?
 Hint: generally at the end of the file.
+- line 185

-1. How many processes do we start?
+7. How many processes do we start?
+- 3 (p1, p2, and p3)

-1. How many records does each process insert?
+8. How many records does each process insert?
+- 6 (3x2)

 In this first run, we start 3 processes, each inserting 2 records into a shared database